 Treating your current employer with respect speaks volumes about who you are as a person.
 For prospective employers, it gives them a valuable insight into what they can expect from you if they were to hire you.
 It is also worth remembering that no one knows what the future holds, and in the future, you may need a favor from your current employer.
 They will be much more willing to help you out if you have treated them with respect and been upfront and honest.

-There are several companies that offer online tools to assist you in your job search.
+There are several companies that offer online tools to help you track jobs and organize your career search.
 These tools can make your job search easier and help you keep on top of the companies and jobs that you have applied for.
 Some tools you can expect to find include:

 Once you are confident that finding a new job is your best course of action and all your information is up to date, you are ready to begin your job search.